Self-organized vortex phases and hydrodynamic interactions in Bos taurus sperm cells: Discussion

 This is not a trivial comparison and agreement between theory and experiment, as this theoretical description ignores momentum conservation between the self-propelled objects and the surrounding fluid, and the momentum of the fluid is certainly not negligible for microswimmers.
 It has been shown theoretically that flocking is, in fact, unstable among low-Reynolds number microswimmers \cite{Simha2002hydrodynamic}.
 While this conclusion may be modified by the fact that the sperm are swimming very close to the solid substrate \cite{Nosrati2015two} and the no-slip boundary significantly dissipates the movement of fluid, the reduction of flow should also reduce the alignment mechanism at the core of sperm-sperm interactions \cite{Ishimoto2018hydrodynamic}.
 Another possibility is that there is direct momentum transfer between the sperm and the solid substrate, a hypothesis which has been proposed by biologists for decades \cite{Phillips1972comparative}, but has not been quantitatively verified.
 Here we provide early evidence strengthening this hypothesis, while more work will be needed to definitively confirm this hypothesis.

 Although collective motion is observed in biological systems across many length-scales, the biological relevance or potential function of the different swimming patterns observed here remains unclear.
 We have studied the collective motion of bovine sperm cells in a viscoelastic medium following a polar ordering pulse -- a combination common in biological fluids -- and find that the polarized cells exhibit long-ranged order for a sustained period of time with density fluctuation statistics consistent with Toner-Tu theory.
 In natural settings though, sperm cells navigate in three dimensions through far more complex environments to reach the ova.
-Recent interest in the behavior of active fluids on curved surfaces \cite{sknepnek2015active} -- such as the motion of cells along the gut \cite{ritsma2014intestinal} -- has generated natural extensions of Toner-Tu theory \cite{shankar2017topological} which may provide new insights into how the topologically complex environment of the female tract.
+Recent interest in the behavior of active fluids on curved surfaces \cite{sknepnek2015active} -- such as the motion of cells along the gut \cite{ritsma2014intestinal} -- has generated natural extensions of Toner-Tu theory \cite{shankar2017topological} which may provide new insights into the topologically complex environment of the female tract.
 By analogy with the potential for azimuthal flocking to be regulated by changing Gaussian curvature along the length of an open tube~\cite{shankar2017topological}, we speculate that the vortex phase may have a biological function, perhaps as a reservoir or storage mechanism for the sperm cells.
-Despite these uncertainties, the ubiquity of mass motility scores in agricultural settings to predict male fertility makes it clear that the collective motion does act as an important indicator of sperm effectiveness.